MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-enable-multitenancy.md

      -Verbose
     ```

-2. As the service admin of Azure Stack Hub (you in this scenario), run *Unregister-AzSGuestDirectoryTenant*.
+2. As the service administrator of Azure Stack Hub (you in this scenario), run *Unregister-AzSGuestDirectoryTenant*.

     ``` PowerShell
     ## The following Azure Resource Manager endpoint is for the ASDK.
 If you're in a multinode environment, contact your operator or service provider to get the endpoint.